Is The Bleach Pregnancy Test Accurate And Reliable?

 2. Can the bleach pregnancy test give a false positive?

-Yes, it might happen if you are taking any medications prescribed under fertility treatments.
-These medications contain hCG, which when mixed with urine may cause bubbles or fizz thus giving a false positive result (4).
+A false positive home pregnancy test result is possible with the bleach pregnancy test.
+It might happen if you are taking any medications prescribed under fertility treatments.
+These medications contain hCG, which when mixed with urine may cause bubbles or fizz thus giving a false positive in result (4).

 3. What are the alternatives to the bleach pregnancy test?